 It does, however, mean that the language surrounding whatever issues feminists choose to focus on should reflect an understanding of how the issue’s impact varies for women in different socioeconomic positions.
 The conversation around work, for instance, should recognise that for many people, needing to work to survive is a fact of life.
 We can’t let respectability politics (that is, an attempt by marginalised groups to internally police members so that they fall in line with the dominant culture’s norms) create an idea that only some women are worthy of respect or protection.

 Respectability narratives discourage us from addressing the needs of sex workers, incarcerated women, or anyone else who has had to face hard life choices.
 No woman has to be respectable to be valuable.
 We can’t demand that people work in order to live, then demand that they be respected only if they do work that doesn’t challenge outdated ideas around women’s right to control their bodies.
 Too often mainstream feminism embraces an idea that women must follow a work path prescribed by cisgender white men in order for their labour to matter.
 But everyone, from a person who needs care to a stay at home parent to a sex worker, matters and deserves to be respected whether they are in their home or in an office.

-Hood Feminism: Notes from the Women White Feminists Forgot by Mikki Kendall is out in hardback from February 25th, published by Bloomsbury, $34.65 CAD.
-Available to buy here.
+Hood Feminism: Notes from the Women White Feminists Forgot by Mikki Kendall is published by Bloomsbury and available to buy here.